 Will there be bad language in a PG film?

 There may be mild bad language (such as ‘shit’ or ‘son of a bitch’) in a PG film, but the context and delivery are always important.
-For example, if the language is used aggressively or if there is too much bad language, a work may be passed at the next category.
+For example, if the language is used aggressively or if there is a great deal of bad language, a work may be passed at a higher category.

 What about sex?

-References to sex are acceptable if the activity talked about or shown is implied and lacking in detail.
+Sex references are unlikely unless they are undetailed and infrequent.
 In addition, if a child is unlikely to understand a reference, we may allow it at PG.
 Comedy can also often lessen the impact of sex references and innuendo.

-Heterosexual and homosexual sex and sex references are treated the same – so there could be mild or undetailed references to gay or straight sex at PG.
+Sex and sex references are treated the same irrespective of sexuality so there could be mild or undetailed references at PG.

+Violence will usually be mild.
 There should be no detail of violence in a PG work, so while there might be some blood, we would not see how the injury was inflicted in strong detail.
-Violence is generally more acceptable in a historical or fantasy setting, because of the distancing that this provides.
+Violence is generally more acceptable in a historical, comedic or fantasy setting, because of the distancing that this provides.
 It isn’t uncommon for PG films to feature ‘roller-coaster’ action or set pieces, where the emphasis is clearly on the adventure or journey of the main characters rather than the detail of violence or fighting.

 What about behaviour children might copy?